Messier 53

 Messier 53 (also known as M53 or NGC 5024) is a globular cluster in the Coma Berenices constellation.
-(Note: Specifically in its south-east of this very mildly northern constellation which is visible from everywhere except Antarctica.
-However the Sun passes through Virgo (or technically the Earth orbits so as to make the Sun seem to do so) adjacent to the south from 16 September to 30 October.
-This also makes the cluster mostly risen during day, not night, in the nearest months.)
 It was discovered by Johann Elert Bode in 1775.
-M53 is one of the more outlying globular clusters, being about 18.4 kpc light-years away from the Galactic Center, and almost the same distance (about 17.9 kpc) from the Solar System.
-The cluster has a core radius (r_{c}) of 2.18 pc, a half-light radius (r_{h}) of 5.84 pc, and a tidal radius (r_{tr}) of 239.9 pc.
+M53 is about 18.4 kpc light-years away from the Galactic Center, and almost the same distance (about 17.9 kpc) from the Solar System.
+The cluster has a diameter of about 12 parsecs.

-This is considered a metal-poor cluster and at one time was thought to be the most metal-poor cluster in the Milky Way.
-Abundance measurements of cluster members on the red giant branch show that most are first-generation stars.
+M53 is a metal-poor cluster and at one time was thought to be the most metal-poor cluster in the Milky Way.
+Most of the red giant branch in the cluster are first-generation stars.
 That is, they did not form from gas recycled from previous generations of stars in the cluster.
 This differs from the majority of globular clusters that are more dominated by second generation stars.
 The second generation stars in NGC 5024 tend to be more concentrated in the core region.
 Overall, the stellar composition of cluster members is similar to members of the Milky Way halo.

-The cluster displays various tidal-like features including clumps and ripples around the cluster, and tails along the cluster's orbit in an east–west direction.
-A tidal bridge-like structure appears to connect M53 with the close, very diffuse neighbor NGC 5053, as well as an envelope surrounding both clusters.
-These may indicate a dynamic tidal interaction has occurred between the two clusters; a possibly unique occurrence within the Milky Way since there are no known binary clusters within the galaxy.
+The cluster displays tidal features including clumps and ripples, and tails along its orbit in an east–west direction.
+A tidal bridge-like structure appears to connect M53 with the globular cluster NGC 5053, and an envelope surrounding both clusters.
+These may indicate that a dynamic tidal interaction has occurred between the two clusters, a situation that may be unique within the Milky Way.
 In addition, M53 is a candidate member of the Sagittarius dwarf galaxy tidal stream.

-Among the variable star population in the cluster, there are 55 known to be RR Lyrae variables.
-Of these, a majority of 34 display behavior typical of the Blazhko effect, including 23 of type RRc – the largest known population of the latter in any globular cluster.
+Among the variable star population in the cluster, there are 55 RR Lyrae variables.
 There are also at least three variables of type SX Phe and a semi-regular red giant.